minaazakii/softxpert-task/README.md

 This Task is a RESTful API for a Task Management System, designed to provide robust and scalable task management capabilities while maintaining best practices.

--Used Spatie Permission to Provide Role-based access control based -Used Laravel Sanctum For User Authentication
+`Used Spatie Permission to Provide Role-based access control based`

+`Used Laravel Sanctum For User Authentication`